-When someone gives you Power of Attorney (POA), you can legally sign legal documents on their behalf if necessary.
-However, signing this document isn’t as simple as writing down both of your names.
-For a power of attorney signature to be valid, you must take the proper steps.
+When someone appoints you as their attorney-in-fact under a Power of Attorney (POA), you can legally sign legal documents on their behalf if necessary.
+However, signing on the principal’s behalf isn’t as simple as writing down both of your names.

 What Is a Power of Attorney?

-A power of attorney is a document that creates a legally binding agreement between two parties — a principal and an attorney-in-fact.
+A power of attorney is a document that creates a legally binding agreement between two parties — a principal and an attorney-in-fact (also called an agent).

-A power of attorney form grants an attorney-in-fact the right to:
+A power of attorney document grants an attorney-in-fact the right to:

 A durable power of attorney form remains effective if you become incapacitated and unable to communicate your wishes.

-Acting as someone’s attorney-in-fact can feel a bit complicated.
-Follow these steps to ensure the process runs smoothly and meets legal requirements:
+Acting as someone’s attorney-in-fact can be complicated.
+The steps below ensure the signing process runs smoothly and meets legal requirements.

 Step 1: Bring Your Power of Attorney Agreement and ID

-When signing as a POA, you need to bring the original form to the meeting — even if you’ve already registered a copy of the document with the institution (such as a bank, financial agency, or government institution).
+When signing as a POA, you must bring the original or a copy of the complete and signed power of attorney form to the meeting — even if you’ve previously submitted or filed a copy of the document with the institution (such as a bank, financial agency, or government institution).

-You also need to bring government-issued photo identification with you.
-This allows the institution to confirm that you’re the person named in the document and lets them verify the signature on a Power of Attorney is yours.
+You must also bring government-issued photo identification (i.e., driver’s license).
+Your ID lets the institution confirm that you’re the person named in the power of attorney and verify your signature is authentic.

 Step 2: Determine the Preferred Signature Format